mouaadaassou/localstack-in-action/README.md

 ```

 ## LocalStack Limitation:
-So far, LocalStack does not enforce/validate the IAM policies, so don't rely on Localstack to test  your IAM policies and roles... they are providing a pro/enterprise version - 24$/month - that provide this feature
+So far, LocalStack does not enforce/validate the IAM policies, so don't rely on Localstack to test  your IAM policies and roles... they are providing a pro version - $28/month - that provide this feature
 of validating and enforcing IAM permissions - Even if you add the ENFORCE_IAM flag to docker-compose stack, it will not work.

+There also another limitation that we did not face while building our infrastructure using localstack, as our lambda was function that is written in python,
+we were able to run it in docker mode - LocalStack with Docker and AWS CLI section. but in case your lambda was written using any JVM language, you will not be able to run it,
+because only the local executor with locally launched LocalStack can be used together with JVM Lambda Functions

+for full list of Localstack limitations [check the official documentation](https://docs.localstack.cloud/localstack/limitations/)